 Senate Democrats Push For 'Don't Ask, Don't Tell' Repeal

-At the time, he insisted he was not opposed to a full debate in the Senate on whether to repeal "don't ask, don't tell."
+DAVID WELNA: At the time, he insisted he was not opposed to a full debate in the Senate on whether to repeal Don't Ask, Don't Tell.

-Senator JOHN MCCAIN (Republican, Arizona): What I am opposed to is bringing up the defense bill now before the Defense Department has concluded its survey of our men and women in uniform, which gives them a chance to tell us their views about "don't ask, don't tell."
+JOHN MCCAIN: What I am opposed to is bringing up the defense bill now before the Defense Department has concluded its survey of our men and women in uniform, which gives them a chance to tell us their views about Don't Ask, Don't Tell.